arnab-api/arnab-api.github.io/_pages/about.md

 # News

 * [October-23-2023] Another paper!
 [Function Vectors in Large Language Models](https://arxiv.org/pdf/2310.15213.pdf).
 In this cool paper we show that LLMs encode *functions* (input-output mappings under a relation, or for performing a certain task, like translation) as a vector in their representation.
 Checkout [this](https://twitter.com/ericwtodd/status/1717277426873766104) Twitter thread for more information.
+(Update: Accepted at ICLR 2024!)

 * [August-17-2023] New paper!
 [Linearity of Relation Decoding in Transformer LMs](https://browse.arxiv.org/pdf/2308.09124.pdf).
 In this paper we show that for a subset of relations LLMs (highly non-linear) relation decoding procedure can be well-approximated by a single linear transformation (LRE) on the subject representation after some intermediate layer.
 And this LRE can be achived by constructing a first-order approximation to the LLM computation from a single input.
-Fine more at [project page](https://lre.baulab.info/), [\[code\]](https://github.com/evandez/relations)
+Fine more at [project page](https://lre.baulab.info/), [\[code\]](https://github.com/evandez/relations) (Update: Accepted at ICLR 2024! **Spotlight!**)

 * [January-20-2023] Our paper [Mass-Editing Memory in a Transformer](https://memit.baulab.info/) has been accepted at ICLR 2023 (top 25%)!